MichaelHJNLee/FileConvert/README.md

   - POST '/api/verify'
     - The client sends a post request to this endpoint when the user interacts with the reCaptcha v2 module.
-    - The endpoint sends a post request to the Google ReCaptcha API, verifying the user's interaction
+    - The endpoint sends a post request to the Google reCaptcha API, verifying the user's interaction
     - The endpoint responds to the client with "Success" or "Failed captcha verification" based on the verification
     - The client will disable or enable the UI to convert PDF's based on this response